Four Tips for Staying On Track In a Self-Paced Course

 The good news: students completely set their own pace.

 The bad news: students completely set their own pace.

 What do we mean by this?
 On the one hand, self-paced online courses allow students to set their own schedule and proceed based on their comfort level, which can be a huge benefit as it offers tremendous flexibility.
 On the other hand, it’s critical to be self-disciplined in order to pace through coursework and finish in the allotted time.

 Sometimes, this can be difficult with personal demands or unfamiliarity with self-paced expectations.
 It can also be challenging to stay accountable if the “I’ll get to that later” mindset creeps up.

 As the Student Support Team, we are eager to help students succeed in courses by offering effective ways of staying on track.
 We believe in creating opportunities, not waiting for them, so we pooled together what we think are the best tips and tricks for making sure students give themselves the best chance possible of being successful with online, self-paced learning.

 1. Stay organized

 Course assignments are done completely at the pace of each student, so there are currently no due dates.
-Also, these courses do not have regular scheduled meeting times.
+Also, these courses do not have regularly scheduled meeting times.
 Typically, courses are structured by week for the 16 week time- frame.
-To stay on pace with the 16 week schedule, complete the weekly assignments from week to week starting on the first week of the course.
+To stay on pace with the 16-week schedule, complete the weekly assignments from week to week starting on the first week of the course.